-On June 1, 2000, I had my first day on the job at National Christian Foundation Heartland.
+On June 1, 2000, I had my first day on the job at The Signatry.
 At that time, we were known as the Christian Community Foundation in Kansas City.
+(Read here for information about the foundation in its early days.)
 When we started, it was me, my cell phone, a legal pad, and a car.
 We had no idea of what we were doing.

 For my part, I definitely was not equipped.
 I was an attorney, and I really knew very few people.
 But my own story spurred me on.

-- $1.6 billion in grants to local, national, and global ministries
+- Over $2.6 billion in grants to local, national, and global ministries

 - More than 2,000 accounts